 Though being constantly connected can cause both mental and emotional damage, you can utilize the power to access nearly unlimited databases and applications to find a little something that is actually quite useful.
-Phone applications like Calm and Headspace offer guided meditations to help users unwind, reduce stress and anxiety, and you guessed it, calm down.
+Phone applications like Calm and Headspace offer guided meditations to help users unwind, reduce stress, deal with skydiving anxiety, and you guessed it, calm down.

 You can’t run your car when the gas tank is empty, and the same goes for you!
 Your brain and body need time to recharge after each day.
 Sleep is vital to both mental and physical health.
 Metaphorically speaking, if you aren’t getting enough sleep, you don’t have the “gas” to get up, go, and handle the day.
 Without proper rest, you will find yourself becoming easily irritated and overwhelmed.
 While you may feel you don’t have the time to rest, by not getting enough sleep you are doing yourself a disservice and directly affecting your productivity negatively.